-Capital investment of 525,672 thousand yen was made in the current fiscal year.
+Capital investment of 329,130 thousand yen was made in the current fiscal year.
 Details in each segment are as follows:

-In the DX&SI business, capital investment of 305,140 thousand yen was made to expand office space and to install equipment and build a system for stabilizing the internal system environment.
+In the DX&SI business, a capital investment of 134,247 thousand yen was made to promote internal operational reforms and to enhance facilities and equipment for improving work efficiency.

-In the package business, capital investment of 116,918 thousand yen was made to expand office space and to enhance facilities and equipment for improving work efficiency.
+In the package business, a capital investment of 52,526 thousand yen was made to promote internal operational reforms and to enhance facilities and equipment for improving work efficiency.

-In the medical big data business, a capital investment of 59,552 thousand yen was made to expand office space and to install equipment for automated inspection of health insurance claims and for handling the increased volume of analytical data processing.
+In the medical big data business, a capital investment of 48,971 thousand yen was made to promote internal operational reforms and to install equipment for automated inspection of health insurance claims and for handling the increased volume of analytical data processing.

-In the global business, a capital investment of 44,060 thousand yen was made to improve work efficiency.
+In the global business, a capital investment of 93,384 thousand yen was made to relocate offices and to improve work efficiency.